jlewis200/VDVAE/README.md

 # Getting Started

-Note:  the default device is `cuda:0`, but any valid pytorch device string may be specified with the `--device` option (ie. `--device cpu`).
+Note:  the default device is `cpu`, but any valid pytorch device string may be specified with the `--device` option (ie. `--device cuda:0`).
 See [this](https://pytorch.org/docs/stable/tensor_attributes.html#torch.device) for more information on devices.

 ## Clone the repository
 `git clone https://github.com/jlewis200/VDVAE.git`